 Chances are you’ve streamed shows this week, whether it’s been to keep the kids busy or to stave off your own boredom while staying at home during the pandemic.
 As a consumer and an advertiser, this should tell you it’s simply not enough these days to reach consumers only through traditional linear TV.
 To reach all the customers who matter to you, consider buying advanced TV, especially now that the living room is any device and household screens these days are getting more attention than ever.

 However, though advanced TV can help you maximize your audience reach to show more value for every dollar you spend, it isn’t right for every advertiser.
-First, make sure you are familiar with all the advanced TV definitions you need to know and download our newly updated advanced TV slides for the latest trends, data and rationales on why you should include advanced TV in your campaigns.
+Familiarize yourself with all the advanced TV definitions you need to know and download our newly updated advanced TV slides for the latest trends, data and rationales on why you should include advanced TV in your campaigns.
 Then ask yourself these five quick questions to help you determine if buying advanced TV is right for you:

 How much budget do I have?

 Connected TV works well for smaller budgets since it adds over-the-top (OTT) devices and smart TVs to a DSP buy.
 You could run a connected TV campaign with a monthly budget as little as $5,000, although we typically recommend a higher spend so your dollars aren’t spread too thin.
 If you have more to spend, you can consider video on demand or programmatic TV, which often commands minimums of $15,000 per month.

 Geography is another factor to take into consideration with advanced TV.
 Advanced TV is still a growing market, and scale is a challenge for smaller geos.
 Connected TV can work for smaller geos, but be prepared to shift your budget to other tactics if scale is an issue.
 Sticking to pre-roll video might be a better fit for granulary targeted campaigns.
 If you’re advertising nationally or in one of the larger DMAs, there should be plenty of inventory available via video on demand (VOD) and programmatic TV.